DevSingh98/IOS-Calculator/README.md

 - **Scientific functions**: Logs, e, and distributions.

 ## Known issues:
 - Percentage button is off-centered
+- Clear resets on screen value to 0.0